thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 values in the district SELECT element will always depend on the current value of the state selection.

-Same thing goes for the *Select Project* dropdown:
+The *Select Project* dropdown works the same way:

 ![Project Empty](/assets/icds/4.png)